Zipper-Inc/zipper-functions/README.md

 docker-compose up
 ```

-7. Run `yarn get-started` to install dependencies, set up the env files, and get your database migrated and seeded
+7. Run `bun run get-started` to install dependencies, set up the env files, and get your database migrated and seeded

 ```
-yarn get-started
+bun run get-started
 ```

-8. Run `yarn dev` to start development
+8. Run `bun run dev` to start development

 If you hit any problems, let us know in #engineering